guyleonchen/Guyleonchen/README.md

 # Hi, I’m Guy Cheneval! 👋

 Resourceful and analytical professional with a strong foundation in cybersecurity, IT, and manufacturing technologies.
 Experienced in troubleshooting complex machinery, diagnosing technical issues, and implementing practical solutions under tight deadlines.
 Certified in Google Cybersecurity, CompTIA Security+, and trained through Cisco’s Junior Cybersecurity Analyst Pathway.
 Skilled in CAD design, 3D printing, and technical problem-solving, with a proven ability to apply analytical thinking to both industrial and digital environments.
-Demonstrates initiative, adaptability, and a continuous learning mindset, complemented by strong teamwork and community engagement through volunteer work.
+Demonstrates initiative, adaptability, and a continuous learning mindset, complemented by strong teamwork and collaboration.

 ---